llsween95/neighborhood-app/README.md

 ## Overview

-_**In the Neighborhood** is a neighborhood forum for news, events, services, and recommendations.
+_**Community Forum** is a neighborhood forum for news, events, services, and recommendations.
 Users can post text and images as well as like and comment user posts._

 <br>